Patella (gastropod): Habitat, niche and life cycle

-Reproduction and Development
+Reproduction and development

 Reproduction

 Both hermaphroditism and gonochorism are common in gastropods.
-The common limpet, Patella vulgata, is a protandrous hermaphrodite, while Patella depressa is gonorchic.
-Being protandrous, the limpets with larger sizes in P. vulgata are dominated by females, changing from male to female as they grow.
+The common limpet, Patella vulgata, is a protandrous hermaphrodite, while Patella depressa is gonochoric.
+Being protandrous, the limpets with larger sizes in P. vulgata are predominantly females, changing from male to female as they grow.

-Extant gastropods have lost one of their gonads, with the one that they do possess being situated next to the digestive gland.
-The gonoduct carries the gametes produced by their one gonad out of the body.
-In patellogastropods and vetigastropods, the gonoduct is called the urogenital duct as the gonoduct develops alongside the right nephridium in both clades.
+Extant gastropods have lost one of their gonads, and the one that they possess is situated next to the digestive gland.
+The gonoduct carries the gametes produced by their gonad out of the body.
+In patellogastropods and vetigastropods, the gonoduct is called the urogenital duct, as the gonoduct develops alongside the right nephridium in both clades.
 Thus, this duct functions to transport both gametes and urine.
-P. vulgata does not possess a penis or uterus, thus it engages in broadcast spawning.
+P. vulgata does not possess a penis or uterus, and engages in broadcast spawning.

 Development

 P. vulgata undergoes spiral cleavage and during gastrulation yolk cells occupy the blastocoel.
-Planktonic trochophore larva that later on develops into a veliger larva is also present within this species of Patellid.
+Planktonic trochophore larva, that later on develop into veliger larva, are also present within this species of patellid.
 P. vulgata also undergoes torsion between its trochophore and veliger larval stages before it takes on a sedentary lifestyle, settling onto a substrate to metamorphose into an adult limpet.

-Feeding
+Diet

-Like the majority of limpets, Patella spp. are herbivores, meaning that they primarily eat thin films of algae on the substrates they attach to.
+Like the majority of limpets, Patella spp. are herbivores, and primarily eat thin films of algae on the substrates they attach to.
 Thus, their diet is mainly composed of algae and other cyanobacteria.
-They use their radula, an anatomical feature that is unique to Mollusks, to rasp and grind up food.
-Although this feature is a synapomorphy of the Phylum Mollusca, it is one trait absent in bivalves.
+They use their radula, an anatomical feature that is unique to mollusks, to rasp and grind up food.
+Although this feature is a synapomorphy of the Phylum Mollusca, it is absent in bivalves.

-Patella spp. feeding behaviors is dependent on circatidal and circadian rhythms, often seeing higher feeding activities with the correct season and tidal cycle.
+Patella spp. feeding behaviors are dependent on circatidal and circadian rhythms, often seeing higher feeding activity with the correct season and tidal cycle.
 P. caerulea shows significant activity during the night time and under submergence, following a 12 hour circatidal clock for its feeding behavior.
 Patella spp. also exhibit feeding manoeuvres, such as P. vulgata presenting looped movements around their attachment site, often relying on decision making to efficiently use its energy.